Back to Library

 Step 2: Refluxing

-1. Place the flask on a Bunsen burner and heat the mixture to 90 degrees Celsius.
+1. Place the flask on a heating mantle or hot plate and heat the mixture to 90 degrees Celsius. *Note: Do not use a Bunsen burner directly; use a heating mantle or hot plate for better temperature control and safety.*

-2. Maintain the temperature at 90-95 degrees Celsius for 30 minutes, using a hot plate or heating mantle.
+2. Maintain the temperature at 90-95 degrees Celsius for 30 minutes, stirring occasionally.

 Step 3: Cooling and Crystallization